Non-archimedean tame topology and stably dominated types: The v-criterion on

-\prf As in the proof of \lemref{basic0}, to show that $f$ is v-continuous at each point of $X$ it is enough to prove that for any continuous definable function $c: \std{W} \to \G_\infty^n$, $c \circ f $ is v-continuous at each point of $X$.
-Since, by the functoriality noted above, the equation holds for $c \circ f$, we may assume $f: V \to \G_\infty$.
-In this case the statement follows from \lemref{vcc}.
-The last statement follows directly from Lemma \ref{basic0}. \eprf
+\prf \tcb{Let $x$ be a point in $V(\Oo_{21})$.
+As in the proof of \lemref{basic0}, $f$ is v-continuous at $x$ if and only if for every continuous definable function $c: \std{W} \to \G_\infty^n$, $c \circ f $ is v-continuous at $x$.
+On the other hand, by the ``only if'' direction in \lemref{vcc}, the other condition holds for $f$ at $x$ if and only if it holds for $c \circ f$, for any continuous definable function $c: \std{W} \to \G_\infty^n$.
+Thus, in the proof of (1), we may assume $f: V \to \G_\infty$, in which case the statement follows from \lemref{vcc}.
+(2) follows directly from (1) and \lemref{basic0}.} \eprf

-\<{rem} Let $F(X) \in \Oo_{21}[X]$ be a polynomial in one variable, and let $f(X)$ be the specialization to $K_1[X]$.
+\begin{rem} Let $F(X) \in \Oo_{21}[X]$ be a polynomial in one variable, and let $f(X)$ be the specialization to $K_1[X]$.
 Assume $f \neq 0$.
 Then the map $r_{21}$ takes the roots of $F$ onto the roots of $f$.
 Indeed, consider a root of $f$; we may take it to be $0$.
 Then the Newton polygon of $f$ has a vertical edge.
 So the Newton polygon of $F$ has a very steep edge compared to $\G_{10}$.
-Hence it has a root of that slope, specializing to $0$. \>{rem}
+Hence it has a root of that slope, specializing to $0$. \end{rem}

 The following lemma states that a continuous map on $X$ remains continuous relative to a set $U$ that it does not depend on; i.e. viewed as a map on $X \times U$ with dummy variable $U$, it is still continuous.
 This sounds trivial, and the proof is indeed straightforward if one uses the continuity criteria; it seems curiously nontrivial to prove directly.